morgan-nanez/selected_projects/README.md

 # Overview

 This repo that contains projects I either did alone from scratch or contributed heavily.
 Each project is within it's respective folder.
+For specific project code email morgan.nanez@gmail.com

+## Classes in this repo
+DS100: Principles and Techniques of Data Science
+CS194: Computer Vision
+CS161: Cyber Security
+CS186: Database Systems and Architecture

 ## Influential Factors on Women’s Education in Indonesia [ds100_final]
 Myself and two others explore the factors that best determine what educational level a woman has achieved based on the 1987 National Indonesia Contraceptive Prevalence Survey.
 We used data science techniques to compare and contrast the prediction success or failure for 3 common prediction models:  Multi-Class Logistic Regression, Decision Tree, and Random Forest modeling.